erdinckocaman/commit-explainer-ai/README.md

     [AUTO]
     Add a new line to the end of the file.
-    - Include an additional line in delete.txt.
+    - Include an additional line in sample.txt.
 ```

 ## Installation